The Last Kingdom S4 E9 review: a tense penultimate episode sees the Saxon heart “ripped out”

 Those looking in accounts of the reign of King Edward of Wessex for evidence of an early 10th-century Viking attack on Winchester will search in vain.
 This is a moment where the story hooks back to a familiar location, a trick that worked so successfully with a depiction of an attack on Winchester in the first season of The Last Kingdom.
 In season 1, Winchester stood in for the small Wiltshire town of Chippenham.
 In Bernard Cornwell’s books (upon which The Last Kingdom is based) and accounts of Aethelflaed’s reign in Mercia, a siege took place further north, in Chester (‘Ceaster’).
 Still, shifting the action south allows the impact of the attack to be felt.
 “We have ripped out the Saxon heart,” declares Brida (Emily Cox), and the actions that she orders are intended to humiliate the kingdom of Wessex.
 There is some historical justification for what happens.
 Attacks on the city and its territory were significant in the ninth and 11th centuries (albeit resolved by negotiation in 11th-century cases), so as with the epidemic in earlier episodes this season, what occurs is a plausible version of contemporary events and themes, even if they didn’t actually take place in the early 10th century.

-In the meantime, Uhtred (Alexander Dreymon) and his companions have the dubious privilege of escorting Aelswith (Eliza Butterworth) south to her estate in Wiltshire, where she is to care for the young prince, Aethelstan (Caspar Griffiths), newly accepted back into the royal family.
+In the meantime, Uhtred of Bebbanburg (Alexander Dreymon) and his companions have the dubious privilege of escorting Aelswith (Eliza Butterworth) south to her estate in Wiltshire, where she is to care for the young prince, Aethelstan (Caspar Griffiths), newly accepted back into the royal family.
 For all her significance in bringing the royal family together, Aelswith is not proving easy company.
 Under these circumstances it is perhaps forgivable that the heroes fail to do much about the lugubrious ambush set by the world’s laziest Viking, Haesten (Jeppe Beck Laursen), who sends Aelswith, Stiorra and Aethelstan as captives to Winchester, the younger of the group assumed by Haesten to be servants or slaves.
 Now Haesten can finally dispose of Uhtred and his gang.
 They are trussed and left to a slow death by inverted hanging from the nearest tree.

 THE LAST KINGDOM SEASON 4 REVIEWS (LIST UPDATED DAILY):